What is Sublimation Printing? What Do I Need To Start It?

 Frequently Asked Questions

 The difference between sublimation and heat transfer printing methods is that, in sublimation printing, the image or design becomes part of the material (both merge together).
-While in a heat press, we add a coat on the object, meaning the design doesn’t merge with the material.
+While in a heat transfer, we add a coat on the object, meaning the design doesn’t merge with the material.

 How much time does it take to learn sublimation printing?